 At Inspire we are committed to the humane treatment of animals.
 We do not own, raise, process, or transport livestock, but we recognize that animal welfare is an important part of a safe and sustainable food supply chain.
-While our brands are in different stages of their Good Citizens journey, each brand that currently serves eggs has committed globally to 100% sourcing of cage-free eggs by 2025.

 Furthermore, our brands require suppliers to follow applicable FDA guidelines related to antibiotic use.
 This includes the judicious use of antibiotics, under the supervision of a veterinarian, to prevent or treat illness in animals.

 Our efforts to better understand expectations within our industry and to evaluate the industry’s capacity to meet our goals continue in conjunction with our suppliers and leading industry associations.
 Inspire remains committed to monitoring emerging animal welfare practices and research to stay informed about the latest advances in animal welfare, as well as food safety and quality.

 Recent progress across our family of brands includes:

 - In 2020, Arby’s met its commitment to transition to cage-free eggs.